 - Arthur, Patient Liaison and PTU Greeter

-I was a patient at the UCLA Medical Center, Santa Monica, and was so impressed with the professionalism and compassion of its health care providers that I decided to volunteer.
+I was a patient at the UCLA Health - Santa Monica Medical Center, and was so impressed with the professionalism and compassion of its health care providers that I decided to volunteer.
 Almost immediately, volunteering impacted my perception of the world and the people in it.
 The amazing hospital staff I’ve met and my interactions with patients have helped me to better understand the value of human connection and what it means to be of service to others.
 I am forever grateful to the Volunteer Services department for giving me this opportunity to discover a compassion for others I never knew I had.

 - Matt, Med-Surge Unit Volunteer